alexgagnon/wikidump-process/README.md

 # Wikidata Preprocess

 CLI which enables fetching and processing bzip2 compressed wikidata dumps for further use.
 It uses the `jq` tool under the hood to filter entities and extract desired properties.
+The primary reason for this application is that the wikidata dump files are enormous... a ~1Tb file containing a single JSON array when uncompressed, so this helps filtering without needing to decompress first.

+Notes:
-NOTE: although `jq` is primarily used to process JSON input, it can output in any format, such as
+- although `jq` is primarily used to process JSON input, it can output in any format, such as csv or arbitrary text

 ## Example usage